-The Bonds are issued pursuant to the Constitution and the general laws of the State of Texas, including particularly Chapter 1207, Texas Government Code, as amended ("Chapter 1207"), Chapter 1371, Texas Government Code, as amended ("Chapter 1371" and, together with Chapter 1207, the "Act"), the City's Home Rule Charter, and an ordinance (the "Ordinance") authorizing the issuance of the Bonds adopted by the City Council of the City (the "City Council") on May 16, 2019.
+The Bonds are issued pursuant to the Constitution and the general laws of the State of Texas, including particularly Chapter 1207, Texas Government Code, as amended ("Chapter 1207"), Chapter 1371, Texas Government Code, as amended ("Chapter 1371" and, together with Chapter 1207, the "Act"), and Chapter 1502, Texas Government Code, as amended, the City's Home Rule Charter, and an ordinance (the "Ordinance") authorizing the issuance of the Bonds adopted by the City Council of the City (the "City Council") on December 12, 2019.
 As permitted by the Act, the City Council has, in the Ordinance, delegated to certain authorized officials of the City and SAWS (each an "Authorized Official") the authority to establish final terms of sale of the Bonds.
-These final sales terms are evidenced in an "Approval Certificate" executed by an Authorized Official on September 12, 2019 at the time of the Bonds.
+These final sales terms are evidenced in an "Approval Certificate" executed by an Authorized Official on January 9, 2020.